timothy12maisha/Ceasar-cypher/README.md

 # Ceasar Cypher

-[Ceasar-cypher](https://github.com/timothy12maisha/Ceasar-cypher/tree/feature-branch) is a website where on submission of a GitHub username by a user they see names and descriptions of that person's public repositories.
+[Ceasar-cypher](https://github.com/timothy12maisha/Ceasar-cypher/tree/feature-branch) is a website where we encode and decode a sentence

 ## Getting Started